Mattcreates25/West_nile_virus/West_nile_virus.md

 augur index -s data/all_sequences.fasta -o results/sequence_index.tsv
 ```

-We then provide the sequence index as an input to augur filter commands to speed up filtering on sequence-specific attributes.
+We then provide the sequence index as an input to augur filter commands to help in the filtering of sequence-specific attributes.
 __encountered a problem here cause of a conflict in metadata__

 ## error message